awsdocs/amazon-forecast-developer-guide/doc_source/howitworks-datasets-groups.md

 Some domains have optional dimensions that we recommend including\.
 Optional dimensions are listed in the descriptions of each domain later in this guide\.
 For an example, see [RETAIL Domain](retail-domain.md)\.
 All optional dimensions take the data type `string`\.

 A schema is required for every dataset\.
-The following is an example of a schema\.
+The following is the accompanying schema for the example target time series dataset above\.

 ```
 {
      "attributes": [
         {
+           "AttributeName": "timestamp",
+           "AttributeType": "timestamp"
+        },
+        {
            "AttributeName": "item_id",
            "AttributeType": "string"
         },
         {
-           "AttributeName": "timestamp",
+           "AttributeName": "store",
-           "AttributeType": "timestamp"
+           "AttributeType": "string"
         },
         {
            "AttributeName": "demand",
            "AttributeType": "float"
-        },
-        {
-           "AttributeName": "dimension1",
-           "AttributeType": "string"
         }
     ]
 }
 ```

-When you upload your training data to the dataset that uses this schema, Forecast assumes that the `item_id` field is column 1 in your data, the `timestamp` field is column 2, the `demand` field is column 3, and the `dimension1` field is column 4\.
+When you upload your training data to the dataset that uses this schema, Forecast assumes that the `timestamp` field is column 1, the `item_id` field is column 2, the `store` field is column 3, and the `demand` field, the *target* field, is column 4\.

 For the related time series dataset type, all related features must have a float or integer attribute type\.
 For the item metadata dataset type, all features must have a string attribute type\.
 For more information, see [SchemaAttribute](API_SchemaAttribute.md)\.

 **Note**
-The `attributeName` and `attributeType` attributes are required for every datat point in the dataset\.
+An `attributeName` and `attributeType` pair is required for every column in the dataset\.
 Forecast reserves a number of names that can't be used as the name of a schema attribute\.
 For the list of reserved names, see [Reserved Field Names](reserved-field-names.md)\.

 ## Dataset Groups<a name="howitworks-datasetgroup"></a>